167 Woodland Street 11 #02-23 Singapore 730167 ♦ Reservation : +65 6417 9690

 However, we know you may still have some questions unanswered, and that’s what we are here for today.

 When should you get a prenatal massage?
 Is it safe to get a prenatal massage close to your EDD?
 What is the recommended time frame that you can have a prenatal massage?
-How frequent you can get the prenatal massage?
+How frequently can you get a prenatal massage?

-In this article, we will go over these questions one by one to address the concerns of many to-be moms out there!
+In this article, we will go over these questions surrounding massage therapy to address the concerns of many to-be moms!

 You May Also Read this : Prenatal Massage at Home: Learn All About It Here!

-Some therapists still perform massage after 38 weeks of pregnancy, but that is most likely not exactly a ‘prenatal massage’.
-Instead, it would be called the ‘labour massage’ where they help moms to induce labour naturally.
-The purposes and results of prenatal massage and labour massage differ greatly.
-While the former is meant to relieve your prenatal body aches, the latter is normally done to help promote the birth process.
-We generally don’t encourage moms to get a prenatal massage too close to the EDD, so do check with your doctor first.
+The goals and outcomes of prenatal massage and labour massage are vastly different.
+While the former is intended to treat pregnancy body aches, the latter is usually done to aid in the birth process.
+We normally don’t recommend getting a prenatal massage too close to the EDD, so consult your doctor beforehand.